ksahin/alembic/_posts/2019-01-03-7-numbers-e-commerce-price-monitoring.md

 There are lots of great advice out there to increase conversion rates for online merchants.
 A great design, a fast website, a great checkout experience, upsells, email marketing, abandoned checkout retargeting...
 Those things are very important but those strategies won't have a deep impact on your conversion rates if your pricing is wrong.

 There are more and more consumer apps/websites for price comparison, with millions of users.
-The largest is, of course, Google Shopping, but there are many others like [ShoptoList](https://www.shoptolist.com), [Price Grabber](http://www.pricegrabber.com/), ... so price is now an easy information for the user to find and you can be sure it matters.
+The largest is, of course, Google Shopping, but there are many others like [ShoptoList](https://www.shoptolist.com), [Price Grabber](http://www.pricegrabber.com/), ... so pricing is now an easy information for the user to find and you can be sure it matters.
 In fact it matters a lot.

 Here are 7 numbers that should make you really understand how important pricing is.
 At [PricingBot](https://www.pricingbot.co/?utm_source=blog&utm_medium=post&utm_campaign=post1) we strongly believe that pricing should be a significant, if not, the most significant part of your E-commerce strategy.
 We have built great pricing related products that E-commerce owners love and we want to share with you what we think are the 7 numbers about pricing that you should know.